tableau/extensions-api/docs/trex_getstarted.md

 2. To avoid situations that might cause Tableau to become unresponsive, turn off accelerated graphics.
 From the **Help** menu, click **Settings and Performance**, and then clear the **Enable Accelerated Graphics** option.

 ---
-### Download a sample dashboard extension
+### Start a web server to host the sample dashboard extensions

+To use the dashboard extension samples, you need to start up a web server on your computer to host the HTML pages.
+If you downloaded or cloned the Extensions API repository, you can start the web service in the root directory of the repository on your computer.

+- From the root of this directory, start an HTTP server on port 8765.
+	- Python 2.x : `python -m SimpleHTTPServer 8765`
+	- Python 3.x : `python -m http.server 8765`
+	- Node.js : `npm install http-server -g && http-server -p 8765`

+---
+### Install the dashboard extension manifest file (`.trex`)

 Every Tableau extension has a manifest file (`.trex`) that describes the extension and identifies the location of the web application.
-This sample dashboard extension is simple web application that initializes the dashboard extension and gets and displays the name of the dashboard.
-The web application is hosted [here]({{site.host}}{{ site.baseurl}}/Examples/HelloFrelard/)

-1. Click the **HelloFrelard** button to download the manifest file for the sample dashboard extension.

-    <a class="btn btn-primary btn-lg" href="{{ site.baseurl }}/samples/gitHelloFrelard.trex" role="button" download>Download HelloFrelard .trex file</a>&nbsp;&nbsp;

-2. Close Tableau, if you have it opened.
+1. Close Tableau, if you have it opened.
-3. Copy the `HelloFrelard.trex` file to the Tableau `Extensions` folder, for example, `c:\Users\Heather\Documents\My Tableau Repository (Beta)\Extensions`).
-4. Start Tableau and open a workbook.
-The extension will appear on a dashboard sheet, under **Extensions**.
+2. Copy the `.trex` files of the samples you wish to run to `~\Documents\My Tableau Repository (Beta)\Extensions` so they are available to Tableau.
+  The `.trex` files for the samples can be found in the folder with the samples.
+For example, `\extensions-api\Samples\DataSources\DataSources.trex`.